Ginger cat mascot holding a tiny blue-glowing character figurine on its paw

 How to fix it:

-• Pre-fetch signed URLs on page load (refresh every 9 minutes) to eliminate connection delays
+• Pre-fetch the ElevenLabs signed URL on page load (refresh every ~9 minutes) so connect is instant

 Character Loads Slowly on Mobile